 1. Trek to Chembra peak

 Chembra Peak is one of the thrilling trekking trips in Wayanad.
-Situated at 6,900 ft, Chembra Peak is popular for adventure enthusiast trekkers and nature lovers.
-While permission passes for trekking are required from the Forest Department for the safety of trekkers and preservation of wildlife, the thrill you experience is worth it.
+Situated at 6,900 ft, Chembra Peak is famous for adventure enthusiasts, trekkers, and nature lovers.
+While permission passes for trekking are required from the Forest Department for the safety of trekkers and the preservation of wildlife, the thrill you experience is worth it.

-En-route to the peak, a heart shaped lake that never dries will spellbind you.
-Locally named Hridaya Saras, it is also one of the most sought after destinations in Wayanad.
-You will reach the Chembra Peak after 2 km hike from the lake.
-From the peak you can enjoy panoramic views of the environs.
+En route to the peak, a heart-shaped lake that never dries will spellbind you.
+Locally named Hridaya Saras, it is also one of the most sought-after destinations in Wayanad.
+You will reach Chembra Peak after a 2 km hike from the lake.
+From the peak, you can enjoy panoramic views of the environs.

 2. Visit Edakkal Cave

-The Edakkal Caves in Wayanad is one of the oldest sources of prehistoric inscriptions belonging to Neolithic and Mesolithic age.
-It is located around 1,200m after a trek up the Ambukuthi Hill.
-Edakkal is not a cave in true sense, but a boulder miraculously wedged between two massive stones giving an appearance of cave.
-About 22 feet in width and 96 feet in length, every surface is covered in carvings of Human shaped figures, symbols, animals and ancient inscriptions including a Tamil Brahmi script.
+The Edakkal Caves in Wayanad is one of the oldest sources of prehistoric inscriptions belonging to the Neolithic and Mesolithic ages.
+It is located around 1,200m after a trek up Ambukuthi Hill.
+Edakkal is not a cave in the true sense but a boulder miraculously wedged between two massive stones giving an appearance of a cave.
+About 22 feet in width and 96 feet in length, every surface is covered in carvings of Human shaped figures, symbols, animals, and ancient inscriptions, including a Tamil Brahmi script.
 It also has a link to the Indus Valley Civilization.

-Witness one of the oldest relic of human civilization.
+Witness one of the oldest relics of human civilization.

 3. Spend a day at Pookode Lake

 Pookode Lake is a freshwater lake in Wayanad.
 The water body looked like India’s map.
-It is one of the must visit places in the hill station.
-Known for its freshwater fish, blue lotuses, an extensive variety of birds, the Pookode Lake is a beautiful place.
+It is one of the must-visit places in the hill station.
+Known for its freshwater fish, blue lotuses, and an extensive variety of birds, Pookode Lake is a beautiful place.

 4. Rest at Vythiri Village Resort

 Vythiri Village resort is a luxury spa getaway in Wayanad.
-One of nature’s best-kept secrets, the picturesque setting of the resort is beyond words.
-The 5-star resort with 200 rooms have the ingredients to enjoy a memorable holiday in the blissful hill station.
+One of nature’s best-kept secrets, the resort’s picturesque setting is beyond words.
+The 5-star resort with 200 rooms has the ingredients to enjoy a memorable holiday in the blissful hill station.

-The bliss of melody of birds, enchanting aroma of spice plantations, view of the beautiful Chembra Peak and Karanchi stream, enjoy a relaxing holiday.
-The rooms stimulate peace, the spa is amazing offering some of the delightful Ayurvedic massages.
+Enjoy a relaxing holiday with the bliss of the melody of birds, the enchanting aroma of spice plantations, and a view of the beautiful Chembra Peak and Karachi stream.
+The rooms stimulate peace, and the spa is fantastic, offering some delightful Ayurvedic massages.